vatesfr/xen-orchestra/xoa.md

 ## Restart the service

-You can restart XOA by going in XOA on SSH (or console) and type `systemctl restart xo-server.service`.
+You can restart Xen Orchestra by going in XOA on SSH (or console) and type `systemctl restart xo-server.service`.

 To check the status of `xo-server`, use `systemctl status xo-server.service`, it should display something like that: